Boston Evening Transcript: Great Fire

 The Transcripts offices were destroyed in the Great Boston Fire of 1872.
 After the Great Fire, The Transcripts offices on Washington Street were rebuilt and expanded.

 Literary influence

 In 1847, the poet Epes Sargent became editor of the paper.
-Many literary and poetic works debuted in the Transcript's pages.
-William Stanley Braithwaite was an influential literary editor from 1906-31.
+Many literary and poetic works debuted in the Transcripts pages.
+William Stanley Braithwaite was an influential literary editor from 1906–1931.
 He elevated the works of contemporary American poets and wrote an annual survey of poems published in American magazines.

 An early version of "America the Beautiful" by Katharine Lee Bates first appeared in The Boston Evening Transcript on November 19, 1904.

 Hazel Hall (poet)'s first published poem "To an English Sparrow", first appeared in The Transcript in 1916.

-T. S. Eliot wrote the poem "The 'Boston Evening Transcript" referencing the newspaper in 1915.
+T. S. Eliot wrote the poem "The Boston Evening Transcript" referencing the newspaper in 1915.

 Features and columns

 Features and columns included: "Suburban Scenes", "The Listener", "The Nomad", "The Librarian", "Saturday Night Thoughts", and an extensive book reviews and music criticism.
 The Transcript also had a Washington, D.C. bureau, college sports pages, and a department of Bridge.
 In addition, The Transcript had a well known genealogy column.

 Harvard Medical School's first U.S. animal vivisection lab raised concern from then editor-in-chief Edward Clement, and the paper subsequently ran a series of anti-vivisection editorials.

 In the summer of 1940, as Britain faced invasion in World War II, children were being evacuated overseas under a British government scheme known as the Children's Overseas Reception Board.
 The readers of the Boston Evening Transcript readily responded and agreed to sponsor a group of children.
 A group of 48 children left England on RMS Scythia from Liverpool on 24 September 1940 bound for Boston.